-Deferred revenue and costs are recorded for products or services that have not been provided but have been invoiced under contractual agreements or paid for by a customer, or when products or services have been provided but the criteria for revenue recognition have not been met.
+Deferred revenue and costs are recorded when products or services have been provided but the criteria for revenue recognition have not been met.
 If there is a customer acceptance provision or there is uncertainty about customer acceptance, revenue and costs are deferred until the customer has accepted the product or service.